-The LG BX OLED is the entry-level TV in LG's 2020 OLED lineup and like most OLED TVs, it offers excellent overall performance.
+The LG BX OLED is the entry-level TV in LG's 2020 OLED lineup, and like most OLED TVs, it offers excellent overall performance.
 It has an infinite contrast ratio and perfect black uniformity, ideal for watching movies in dark rooms.
-Gamers should appreciate its FreeSync variable refresh rate (VRR) support and it's also G-SYNC compatible.
+Gamers should appreciate its FreeSync variable refresh rate (VRR) support and G-SYNC compatibility.
 It has a near-instant response time that results in clear motion, but that means lower-frame rate content appears to stutter.
 This TV has wide viewing angles, so it's a great choice for a wide seating arrangement.
-Also, even though it doesn't get bright enough to combat glare, it has outstanding reflection handling, so it performs well in most fairly-bright rooms.
+Even though it doesn't get bright enough to combat glare, it has outstanding reflection handling, so it performs well in most fairly-bright rooms.
 Sadly, like any OLED TV, it has the risk of permanent burn-in, but this should only be an issue with constant static elements, like if you use the TV as a PC monitor or if you only watch the news.
-On the upside, it's a really well-built TV with a sleek and modern design.

 The LG BX OLED is an excellent overall TV.
-With its OLED technology, it's able to individually turn off pixels, resulting in an infinite contrast ratio and perfect black uniformity, so blacks appear black when viewed in the dark.
-It's outstanding for gaming because it has a near-instant response time, VRR support, and a really low input lag.
+With its OLED technology, it can individually turn off pixels, resulting in an infinite contrast ratio and perfect black uniformity, so blacks appear black when viewed in the dark.
+It's outstanding for gaming because it has a near-instant response time, VRR support, and really low input lag.
 Sadly, it doesn't get very bright, so it's not ideal to use in extremely bright rooms.
 Lastly, it has wide viewing angles if you want to watch TV or sports with friends and family.

-The LG BX OLED is the entry-level TV in LG's 2020 4k OLED lineup in the United States.
+The LG BX OLED is the entry-level TV in LG's 2020 4k OLED lineup.
 It sits below the LG CX OLED and it replaces the LG B9 OLED from 2019.
-There aren't many OLED TVs available, but its main competitor is the Sony A8H OLED and it has a few LED competitors like the Samsung Q80T QLED.
+There aren't many OLED TVs available, but its main competitors are the Sony A8H OLED and the Vizio OLED 2020, and it has a few LED competitors like the Samsung Q80T QLED.

 The LG BX has an excellent build quality.
 The plastic stand isn't as sturdy as the metal stand on the LG CX OLED, but it still holds the TV well.
-The plastic at the bottom of the TV, near where the inputs are, flexes a bit and makes a clicking noise as if it's not connected to the panel properly, but this could be an issue with our unit only.
-Besides that, there aren't any obvious problems and it's a well-built TV.
+The plastic part near the inputs flexes a bit and makes a clicking noise as if it's not connected to the panel properly, but this could be an issue with our unit only.
+Besides that, there aren't any obvious problems, and it's a well-built TV.

-Like all OLED TVs, the LG BX has an infinite contrast ratio since it's able to turn off individual pixels, resulting in perfect blacks.
+Like all OLED TVs, the LG BX has an infinite contrast ratio since it can turn off individual pixels, resulting in perfect blacks.